Portfolio Workshop

-Recently our Chief Brand Officer, Rae Owen, sat down with Freelance Founders to host a Portfolio workshop offering tips, tricks, and even personal reviews on current Freelancer’s portfolios.
+Recently our Chief Brand Officer, sat down with Freelance Founders to host a Portfolio workshop offering tips, tricks, and even personal reviews on current Freelancer’s portfolios.
 See the quick-takeaways highlighted below, along with the full recap video!

 Attracting the right types of clients is subjective, but think about what’s right *for you*.
 Do you want to work with cause-based organizations?
 Major glossy brands?
 Local businesses?
 Tailoring your portfolio to speak to your audience isn’t just smart business, it’s marketing 101.